zzzprojects/docs/dapper-plus.net/pages/documentations/single-extensions-methods.md

 ## Single Synchronize

-The `SingleSynchronize` and `SingleSynchronizeAsync` methods are equals to a **MIRROR** operation; they ensure your table matches your data source exactly.
+The `SingleSynchronize` and `SingleSynchronizeAsync` methods are equal to a **MIRROR** operation; they ensure your table matches your data source exactly.
 This includes **UPDATING** existing rows, **INSERTING** non-existing rows, and **DELETING** rows that are not in your data source.
 However, this method is rarely practical as it mirrors only one row.

 For more details on usage and customization, refer to the equivalent [BulkSynchronize](/bulk-synchronize) methods.